I was craving for crabs for a very long time thanks to these wonderful crab pictures posted in these blogs

 - In a wok add oil and sauté garlic, onions and ginger.

-- Add the squash and string beans, quickly stir fry the remove from wok and set aside.
+- Add the squash and string beans, quickly stir fry.

-- Add the coconut milk in the same wok and bring to a boil, once boiling add the crabs and the vegetables.
-Simmer for 10 minutes.
+- Add the coconut milk in the same wok and bring to a boil, once boiling add the vegetables and any reserved crab fat.
+Simmer for 8 minutes.

 - Season with freshly ground black pepper and fish sauce.